 32 bit math was faster on smaller problems.
 64 bit bit was required for bigger problems.

-My Rust code and the 32 bit and 64 bit solutions are here https://github.com/ZiCog/tatami-rust if you want to check it out and play with it.
+My Rust code and the 32 bit and 64 bit solutions are here GitHub - ZiCog/tatami-rust: A solution to the Project Euler problem number 256 : Tatami-Free Rooms. if you want to check it out and play with it.

 Along with instructions as to how to build the same Rust code so that it uses either 32 or 64 bit math.
 Basically I generate code containing types and constants form a build.rs file.
 If anyone knows a better way to do that it would be great to hear.